-No difference in patterns of difficulty was detected between literary and information texts.
 Literary texts required of learners to read and follow a fictional story, while information texts required of learners to access information when presented to them in text boxes, tables and illustrations.
 Both purposes for reading yielded the same underachievement and it cannot be concluded that learner achievement was dependent on the text type to which learners were exposed.
+However, based on average achievement across languages per passage, literary passages were answered with more ease, while the passage 'Two Giant Dinosaurs' was most difficult for learners to respond to.